canzinger/HeimlichAndCo/Documentation/Cards.md

 - Number of different types: 12
 - The different cards of this type allow the player to move agents in different ways.
-  Each type will therefore be described here seperately.
+  Each type will therefore be described here separately.
   Mind that the numbering of the types here is the same as for the "type" variable in the card itself.